 - Men are significantly more predisposed than women to full or partial baldness.
-A whopping 85% of the male population will notice signs of hair loss by the age of 50.

 - The intensity of your hair falling out grows with age, so if you are already experiencing hair loss symptoms, you can expect them to progress in time.

 - If you are a male, taking a look at the other men in your biological family (father, grandfather, older brothers) can give you an idea of how likely you are to lose your hair, as male pattern baldness is usually inherited on a paternal line.

 - Leading a stressful life and unhealthy eating habits can predispose you to develop hair loss at some point in your life .